 When couples get divorced late in life, they may face distinctive concerns, particularly in the area of property division.
 Unlike couples who divorce after just a few years of marriage, they may need to decide how to apportion real estate that is jointly owned or divide complex assets such as retirement plans.
 They are also more likely to face concerns related to Social Security and alimony.
-At Goldstein Law Group, our Monmouth County divorce lawyers are sensitive to the concerns that spouses may face during this process.Common Issues in a Late-Life Divorce
+At Goldstein Law Group, our Monmouth County late-life divorce lawyers are sensitive to the concerns that spouses may face during this process.Common Issues in a Late-Life Divorce

 In New Jersey, property is divided equitably.
 This means the court looks at what is fair in a set of circumstances, rather than valuing all the property and splitting it exactly down the middle.
 Fairness is based on factors related to how the spouses contributed during the marriage and what they will need in order to live their lives separately.

 Property division can be especially frustrating for some older couples.
 Among the assets that may be marital property is the home a couple has lived in together for years.
 In some cases, both parties may want to sell the house, in which case it may be possible to fairly divide the proceeds of the sale.
 However, in other cases, both partners may be interested in keeping the house, not only for sentimental reasons, but also for the tax benefits and the impact of home ownership on public benefits like Medicaid.